 These two goldfish look most like the long-tailed veiltail variety.
 These fish aren’t easy to keep thanks to the long, delicate fins.
 The two fish show both a side view and the view from above, which helps fill the space nicely.

-36. Black and Red and White and Gold Koi
+36. Black and Red and White Koi Fish and Gold Koi

-These two koi-like fish seem to face off.
+These two yin yang koi fish seem to face off.
 Their color palettes are opposite along with their positioning.
-This places them as opponents compared to the more typical yin-yang positioning where they are opposite but equal and in balance.
+This places them as opponents compared to the more typical yin-yang positioning where yin yang koi fish are opposite but equal and in balance.

 37. Two Long Tailed Goldfish in a Pond

-This lovely black and white tattoo show two fish swimming towards each other.
+This lovely black and white tattoo of a koi fish show two fish swimming towards each other.
 The long fins are elegant.
-If you keep goldfish, this can be a great tattoo idea for you.
+If you keep goldfish or like white koi fish, this can be a great tattoo idea for you.
 You can easily use whatever breed you prefer.

 38. Blue Goldfish and Red Goldfish in a Pond